How to use summarize() in R

 avg_bill_depth = mean(bill_depth_mm, na.rm = TRUE),

-avg_flipper_length = mean(flipper_length_mm, na.rm = TRUE),
+avg_flipper_length = mean(flipper_length_mm, na.rm = TRUE)

-sd_body_mass = sd(body_mass_g, na.rm = TRUE),
+mass_sd = sd(body_mass_g, na.rm = TRUE),

 .groups = "drop"

-advanced_summary <- penguins |>
+detailed_summary <- penguins |>

 filter(!is.na(sex)) |>